LuaJIT: Performance

 LuaJIT is often the fastest Lua runtime.
 LuaJIT has also been named the fastest implementation of a dynamic programming language.
-LuaJIT is sometimes hailed as competitive to the performance of C++.

 LuaJIT includes a Foreign Function Interface compatible with C data structures.
 Its use is encouraged for numerical computation.

 Tracing

 LuaJIT is a tracing just-in-time compiler.
 LuaJIT chooses loops and function calls as trace anchors to begin recording possible hot paths.
 Function calls will require twice as many invocations to begin recording as a loop.
 Once LuaJIT begins recording, all control flow, including jumps and calls, are inlined to form a linear trace.
-All executed bytecode instructions are stored and incrementally converted into LuaJIT's Static single-assignment Intermediate representation.
+All executed bytecode instructions are stored and incrementally converted into LuaJIT's static single-assignment intermediate representation.
 LuaJIT's trace compiler is often capable of inlining and removing dispatches from object orientation, operators, and type modifications.

 Internal representation

 LuaJIT uses two types of internal representation.
-A stack-based bytecode is used for the Interpreter (computing), and a static-single assignment form is used for the just-in-time compiler.
+A stack-based bytecode is used for the interpreter, and a static single-assignment form is used for the just-in-time compiler.
 The interpreter bytecode is frequently patched by the JIT compiler, often to begin executing a compiled trace or to mark a segment of bytecode for causing too many trace aborts.